azurecitadel/azurecitadel/content/partner/lighthouse/combining.md

 This only need to be done once per ID, but if there are 10 admins and 45 customers then it is 450 associations.
 If you are also using a service principal in each customer then you have another 45 associations to make via PAL.

 With Azure Lighthouse your authorisations list would probably include a security group (containing the 10 admins) and a separate authorisation for the service principal.
 All of the security principals are in your tenant.
 Link the 10 admins and the service principal to the MPNID and you are done.

+> Note that there are some [role limitations](https://docs.microsoft.com/azure/lighthouse/concepts/tenants-users-roles#role-support-for-azure-lighthouse) with Azure Lighthouse.

 ## Publishing to the Marketplace